29 December 2025

 On Monday Nov 24 we met with our friend Bernardo for lunch in Porto before his girlfriend Carolina's final showing for her master's degree in art.
 The restaurant was a charming old style nook with much wood and stone, and we all had delicious spiced chicken over rice (which we again forgot to photograph for you).

-The exhibition subject was exploring the theme of trauma in art, inspired by a terrifying 8 m (24 foot) fall from a waterfall and a broken back which Carolina experienced in Brazil years ago.
+The exhibition subject was exploring the theme of how trauma can inspire art, which came from a terrifying 8 m (24 foot) fall from a waterfall and a broken back which Carolina experienced in Brazil years ago.
+(She recovered fully, fortunately.)
 She is primarily a ceramics and mixed media artist.
 She had explanatory cards in English next to each of her many works, and the overall experience was truly moving.
 She invited people to release their own traumas by writing them on cards and burning them in a ceremonial pot.
 She had shattered some illustrated ceramic works of hers and invited people to take any pieces which spoke to them.
 A video loop rolled, describing her experience (in English text) in poetic and evocative terms.
 Speeches were made, including from her professors, little of which we understood, but the flowing sound of Portuguese was soothing and good for us to be immersed in.
 A little jarring too, when everyone suddenly laughed at a joke you entirely missed.

 One piece